Years ago I worked on staff at Wildlife Rescue & Rehabilitation.

 I tuned in and connected with them heart to heart, mind to mind, and began the conversation (exactly like I teach in the Beginning Core Foundations Course).

 I told them that their brother had died, and that with them, I grieved his loss.
-I was there to help them wake up and recover.
+Through our connection, I explained that I was there to help them wake up and recover.
 I assured them that they were needed and important and beautiful and wise souls.

-I heard their voices, the boy’s voice was strong, inquisitive and clear.
-The girl’s voice was quieter, softer and much too faint… like she was fading away.
+Then I heard their voices, the boy’s voice was strong, inquisitive and clear.
+The girl’s voice, however, was quieter, softer and much too faint… like she was fading away.

 I asked for permission for touch them with my “paw”, and respectfully requested that they not hurt me if and when they woke up.
 I assured them they were with a friend, someone who cared for them deeply, and I felt my love for them.